 Costs and Reimbursement

-DCERF recipients are eligible to have the following costs covered up to the maximum award amount (currently $4,500).
-The following expenses are to be managed in the following way:
+DCERF recipients are eligible to have the following costs covered up to the maximum award amount (currently $4,500 USD):

 - Airfare: Recipients will coordinate the purchase of their airfare directly with ARVO's travel agent.
 ARVO will support the cost of one round-trip economy class ticket from the recipient's origin to the Annual Meeting city plus the cost of one checked bag.